-126Although there is a clear need for better, quantitative data on erosion rates, the lack of such data is not the most127important explanation as to why excessive soil erosion often still goes unchecked.
-While it may indeed be difficult to128quantify erosion rates correctly, it is much easier to identify those areas where intense soil erosion is indeed a problem129and where action is necessary, whatever the exact erosion rates are.
-This is, after all, what institutions such as the soil130conservation services of Iceland and the United States did long before accurate erosion measurements were available.131Simple visual observations on the presence of rills and gullies or wind deflation areas are clear indications that the132implementation of conservation measures is necessary (

-- 134 Figure 1).
-Another reason why an exact quantification is not always necessary is that conservation measures - 135 generally are not proportional: Their implementation is most often of a yes/no type: one can decide whether or not - 136 to implement conservation tillage, but not by how much.
+Although there is a clear need for better, quantitative data on erosion rates, the lack of such data is not the most important explanation as to why excessive soil erosion often still goes unchecked.
+While it may indeed be difficult to quantify erosion rates correctly, it is much easier to identify those areas where intense soil erosion is indeed a problem and where action is necessary, whatever the exact erosion rates are.
+This is, after all, what institutions such as the soil conservation services of Iceland and the United States did long before accurate erosion measurements were available.
+Simple visual observations on the presence of rills and gullies or wind deflation areas are clear indications that the implementation of conservation measures is necessary (Fig. 1).
+Another reason why an exact quantification is not always necessary is that conservation measures generally are not proportional: their implementation is most often of a yes/no type - one can decide whether or not to implement conservation tillage, but not by how much.

-137 Do we have the necessary technology for soil conservation?
+2.2 Do we have the necessary technology for soil conservation?

-138 There is no doubt that soil conservation technology has matured over the last decades: we now have the tools to 139 effectively reduce erosion rates to acceptable levels in many, if not all, agricultural systems.
-Conservation tillage 140 is the tool of choice in many areas, especially in the Americas.
-This is hardly surprising: erosion plot research has 141 consistently shown that water erosion rates under conservation tillage are reduced by one to two orders of 142 magnitude in comparison to conventional systems (Montgomery, 2007; Leys et al., 2010).
-Moreover, the 143 effectiveness of conservation tillage as calculated by plot studies is likely to be underestimated: for various reasons 144 the effectiveness of conservation does increase if the slope length increases (Leys et al., 2010).
-As a consequence, 145 water erosion rates under conservation tillage on moderate slopes are generally very low (< 1 t ha y) and often 146 comparable to those occurring under natural vegetation (Montgomery, 2007).
-Conservation tillage may also be 147 used to drastically control wind erosion not only because residue cover does reduce the shear stress to which soil 148 particles are exposed but also because the presence of residue helps to keep the surface soil layer moist, thereby 149 increasing its shear strength.
+There is no doubt that soil conservation technology has matured over the last decades: we now have the tools to effectively reduce erosion rates to acceptable levels in many, if not all, agricultural systems.
+Conservation tillage is the tool of choice in many areas, especially in the Americas.
+This is hardly surprising: erosion plot research has consistently shown that water erosion rates under conservation tillage are reduced by 1 to 2 orders of magnitude in comparison to conventional systems (Montgomery, 2007; Leys et al., 2010).
+Moreover, the effectiveness of conservation tillage as calculated by plot studies is likely to be underestimated: for various reasons the effectiveness of conservation does increase if the slope length increases (Leys et al., 2010).
+As a consequence, water erosion rates under conservation tillage on moderate slopes are generally very low (<1 t ha-1 yr-1) and often comparable to those occurring under natural vegetation (Montgomery, 2007).
+Conservation tillage may also be used to drastically control wind erosion not only because residue cover does reduce the shear stress to which soil particles are exposed but also because the presence of residue helps to keep the surface soil layer moist, thereby increasing its shear strength.